markostanimirovic/juliette/README.md

 ### Framework Agnostic

 Core features of Juliette are implemented in pure TypeScript.
 The library is small-sized and has RxJS as the only production dependency.
 All framework specific stuff is in separate libraries.

-Two plugin libraries are available Angular and React.
+We currently support Angular and React via dedicated plugins.
 They provide core functionalities adapted to the framework design.
 Of course, Juliette can be used in Angular or React without plugins, but that way wouldn't be native.

 ## Architecture